rramadeu/PedigreeSimR/README.md

 # PedigreeSimR
-Wrap-up R package to coordinate PedigreeSim simulations for classic breeder mating designs in outcrossing plants.
+Wrap-up R package to coordinate `PedigreeSim` simulations for classic breeder mating designs in outcrossing plants.
+It also simulates genotypic data from GBS.
 This package uses some `updog` package functions for the simulation of the genotypes and GBS data.

 References: